-Definition of Project: According to Wiki, "A project is a one-time business designed to create a unique product, service, or end result."
+According to Wiki, "In project management, a project consists of a temporary endeavor undertaken to create a unique product, service or result."

-In the case of an IT project, this means creating a custom IT product, IT service, or IT product to be delivered as part of an IT project.
+In the context of an IT project, this entails developing a custom IT product or IT service that will be delivered as part of an IT project.

-The IT project plan includes a cost (budget) and a schedule (timeframe). .
-Its purpose and deliverable (result products) are explicit to both the supplier and the customer.
+The IT project plan includes a cost (budget) and a timeline.
+Both the supplier and the customer are aware of its purpose and deliverables (result products).

-Definition of Project management: The task and responsibility of project management are to ensure the achievement of project goals.
-It achieves this by leading, directing, organizing and coordinating the project.
-In the case of IT projects, the project manager performs the supplier-side tasks of project management (for the most part).
+Project Management is defined as the task and responsibility of ensuring the achievement of project goals.
+It accomplishes this by directing, organizing, and coordinating the project.
+In the case of IT projects, the IT project manager is in charge of the supplier-side project management tasks.
 Many projects may require separate client-side project management.

-The most important mission of a project manager is to ensure that the project achieves its goals and the tasks related to the project are completed within the given budget and time frame.
+An IT project manager's primary responsibility is to ensure that the project meets its objectives and that all project-related tasks are completed within the budget and time frame specified.

 1. Scope Definition

-It is paramount for a project to have a well-defined scope and to be clear about what its goals are, what the project team needs to achieve as the end result.
+It is paramount for an IT project to have a well-defined scope and to be clear about what its goals are, what the project team needs to achieve as the end result.

-The scope sets the boundaries of a project, defining the tasks to be performed and excluding those that are out of scope.
+The scope sets the boundaries of an IT project, defining the tasks to be performed and excluding those that are out of scope.

 For instance: when user training is part of the scope following the implementation of a new IT system, the project documentation must include the specified requirements and obligations related to the training.
 Without clear training requirements, it will not be part of the project scope.